Lucas Walshaw

 He previously played for the Wakefield Trinity Wildcats in the Super League, and spent time on loan from the Wakefield Trinity Wildcats at Doncaster in 2012 Championship 1, and the Dewsbury Rams in the Championship.
 Walshaw also played for the Bradford Bulls in the Championship, and spent time on loan from Bradford Bulls at Dewsbury Rams in the second tier.
 He later joined the Dewsbury Rams on a permanent deal.

 Bradford Bulls

 2015

 Walshaw signed for Bradford on a 2-year deal.
 He featured in the pre-season friendlies against the Castleford Tigers and Leeds Rhinos.

 He featured between round 1 (Leigh Centurions) and round 5 (Batley Bulldogs) then in round 8 (Dewsbury Rams).
 He played in round 21 (Sheffield Eagles), round 22 and round 23 (Halifax).
 He also featured in the Challenge Cup in round 4 (Workington Town) and round 5 (Hull Kingston Rovers).
-He scored a try against the Hull Kingston Rovers.
+He scored a try against Hull Kingston Rovers.